 While the synthesis of new molecules lies at the center of our research effort, we also use a wide array of techniques to characterize the compounds we prepare and to examine their reactivity.
 Among the characterization methods that we use are X-ray crystallography, NMR, EPR, UV-Vis, FTIR, and resonance Raman spectroscopy, mass spectrometry, GC/M, SEC, DSC, tensile testing, and cyclic voltammetry.
 We also endeavor to unravel reaction mechanisms through kinetics and isotope labeling experiments.
 Students and postdoctoral associates in the group thus obtain a highly multidisciplinary training in the synthesis, structural and spectroscopic characterization, and mechanistic study of organic, inorganic, and organometallic molecules and polymers.

-Financial support for the research is provided by the National Institutes of Health, National Science Foundation, DARPA, Bridgestone, and BASF.
+Financial support for the research is currently provided by the National Institutes of Health, National Science Foundation, and the US-Israeli National Science Foundation.

 |** Welcome to Courtney Elwell, who has just joined the group as a first year graduate student.
 Courtney received her undergraduate degree at Union College.
 She will work in the copper bioinorganic area.--11/14||** Welcome to Dr. Elodie Marlier, who just joined the group as a postdoctoral associate.
 Elodie received her Ph.D. from the University of Minnesota, having worked with Profs.
 Kris McNeill and Connie Lu, and has been a lecturer at St. Olaf College.
 She is co-advised by Prof. Marc Hillmyer on a project supported by the Center for Sustainable Polymers.--9/14|